yapo-chile/Legacy-Data-Analytics-data-content/retention-seller-pack/README.md

 - SendEmailSellersPackLeak: This step extract fata about sellers packs leak (fuga), that is, sellers who had a pack last month, but this month they did not buy one.

+This pipeline accept parameters that can be included in rundeck execution

+- date_from: Initial date of lapse time that considers the query to the database, must be first day of month.
+By default considers first day of last month
+- date_to: End date of lapse time that considers the query to the database, must be first day of month of next month of the entered value in date_from.
+By default considers first day of the current month
+- email_from: Email address from where the email is sent.
+By default noreply@yapo.cl
+- email_to: Email address to which the email is sent, if more than one email is included per flag.
+By default this process sends to claudia.castro@adevinta.com, experiencia@yapo.cl, sofia.fernandez@adevinta.com, data_team@adevinta.com

 ## Pipeline Implementation Details